UpperCod/path-path/README.md

 # path-path

-Create a regular expression to compare pathnames based on wildcards, similar to how **Express.js** does it.
+Create a regular expression to compare pathnames based on wildcards, similar to how **Express.js** does it, all in <760 bytes gzip.

 ## create( path: string ):{ path: string, regExp: RegExp, params: array }